-Viral Acharya, Arvind Krishnamurthy, Enrico Perotti 14 September 2011
+Viral Acharya, Arvind Krishnamurthy, Enrico Perotti, Wednesday, September 14, 2011

 Liquidity risk – which was at the heart of the September 2008 financial meltdown and explains regulatory concerns about a Greek default today – remains an open issue in financial regulatory reform.
 This column presents a consensus view of several leading academics on what more needs to be done to close this regulatory gap.